monicahq/marketing_site/api_documentation/countries.md

 <a id="markdown-list-all-the-countries" name="list-all-the-countries"></a>
 ## List all the countries

-Countries are order alphabetically by their name.
+Countries are order alphabetically by their name regarding the user's locale.

 <span class="url">
   GET /countries/